 Whether you want to relieve anxiety, pain or depression, the right strain is out there.
 Use our online tool to narrow the search.

-Marijuana affects every individual differently, so you’ll have to do a little testing of your own to find which strain would be the most effective for your migraine.
+Marijuana affects people differently, so you’ll have to do a little testing of your own to find which strain would be the most effective for your migraine.
 There are hundreds of different strains out there and while finding the right one may take time.
 To help you out, I compiled a list of 10 strains to help you start your migraine-free journey.

 Named after the famous scientist, SHK has so far been very effective in treating migraine pain.
-With its 1:1 ratio of THC to CBD, it offers heaps of benefits from both main cannabinoids.
+With its 1:1 ratio of THC to CBD, it offers health benefits from both main cannabinoids.
 CBD provides energy and non-psychoactive properties, while THC kicks the pain away to where it belongs.
 All in all, a great strain for going through the day.

 Migraines can be awfully annoying.

+If conventional drugs don’t work for you, maybe you’ll find the relief you need with marijuana.
 If you are worried about smoke irritating your lungs, you can make edibles, such as brownies and cannabutter.
 Even though edibles take longer to prepare and digest, the effects are stronger and they last much longer than other conventional consumption methods.